zerotwooneone/percolator/source/Percolator.Cryptography/README.md

     *   **Use Precise, Definition-Oriented Searches**: When searching for a type, search for its definition (e.g., `grep "class MyClass"`), not just its name, to avoid ambiguity.
     *   **Work from Broad to Specific**: When lost, zoom out.
 First, understand the solution structure by listing projects.
 Then, list files within a project.
 Finally, inspect specific files to understand their contents and dependencies.
     *   **Never Create Code to Justify a Hallucination**: If an assumption about a class name proves false, the solution is *never* to create an empty file with that name just to make a build pass.
 This compounds the error.
 The correct action is to discard the assumption and find the *actual* class that should be used.

-## AI Development Guidelines

-- **No Raw Byte Arrays**: Domain libraries should not send or receive raw byte arrays in or out of the domain.
-These should be wrapped in DDD value types with clear names so that it is more clear when passing parameters or returning results.
-- **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
-Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
-This prevents accidental misuse of identifiers and makes the domain language more explicit.
-- **Test-Driven Development**: All new features and refactoring should follow the Red-Green-Refactor cycle of Test-Driven Development (TDD).
-Write a failing test first (Red), then write the simplest code to make it pass (Green), and finally, refactor the code to improve its design while keeping the tests passing.
-This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.

 ## Library Usage and Security Considerations